adaptime/technical_test_front/README.md

 The test shouldn't take longer than an hour to complete.
 The step 2 doesn't have to be pixel-perfect.

+Do not hesitate to add commentaries to your code.

 A clean code and the time taken to submit the solution can make a difference.